geostan: Bayesian spatial analysis

 #> (`stat_bin()`).

 The following code fits a spatial conditional autoregressive (CAR) model to female county mortality data.
-These models are used for estimating disease risk in small areas like counties, and for analyzing covariation of health outcomes with other area qualities.
+These models are used for estimating disease risk in small areas like counties, and for analyzing covariation of health outcomes with other area variables.
 The R syntax for fitting the models is similar to using lm or glm.
 We provide the population at risk (the denominator for mortality rates) as an offset term, using the log-transform.
-In this case, three of the observations are missing because they have been censored; per CDC criteria, this means that there were 9 or fewer deaths in those counties.
-By using the censor_point argument and setting it to censor_point = 9, the model will account for the censoring process when providing estimates of the mortality rates:

 fit <- stan_car(deaths.female ~ offset(log(pop.at.risk.female)),